 - Track important KPIs to ensure the strategy is working

 Overall, increasing conversion rate is a full time job, so unless you have this expertise in house, you may wish to consider working with a firm that understands how to improve conversions for your specific industry.
 That is what we do at First Page Sage.
-If you’d like to learn more, feel free to get in touch with us.
+If you’d like to learn more, feel free to get in touch.